-Lab report: approximately eleven laboratories will be given during the semester with the lab report to be turned by Tuesdays at 11:59 pm (except the days of the exam, the due date for the lab report will on Sunday).
+Lab report: approximately eleven laboratories will be given during the semester with the lab report to be turned by Wednesdays or Sundays at 11:59 pm.
 Makeup labs are NOT offered.
 The top ten lab grades will be counted toward your final grade.

 For the laboratory report, students will conduct the experiment, collect information, answer questions, and perform calculation in the reports.
-The report must be handwritten (pencil is preferred) and submitted as a PDF or Word document.
+To complete the experiment, you'll need chemistry kit and the laboratory manual (see required text and materials).
+You can find the laboratory report in the laboratory manual.
+This report must be handwritten (pencil is preferred) and submitted as a ONE PDF or Word document.
 This report will be turned in to get credit for the lab.
 Failure to follow this instruction will result in a grade of (0) zero for the laboratory report.
 For some laboratories, instead of a lab report, students will be asked to complete an activity.
 Experiments are graded based on completion, accuracy, and thoughtfulness of your results.